• Skip to primary navigation

 • Crush the San Marzano tomatoes with your hands and add them to the pot together with the bay leaf.
 Pour in the vegetable stock and bring your tomato soup to a gentle simmer.
 Cook on low flame for 25 minutes.
 Adjust seasonings to taste with sea salt and set aside.

-Make the Bruschetta:
+Make the Bruschetta

 • Meanwhile grill the bread on both sides on a cast iron grill pan/griddle until nice charred grill marks form.